-House No. 358, Khyber Colony No. 2, Tahkal Payan, University Road, Peshawar some family issues the owner refused to rent out building for office activities.
-Now consultants are searching some other building suitable for Peshawar office.
+House No. 358, Khyber Colony No. 2, Tahkal Payan, University Road, Peshawar.

+The building advance rent and two months security was made to building owner, but due to some family issues the owner refused to rent out building for office activities.
+Now consultants have hired a new building for office at House No. 13, Jamal-ud-Din Afghani Road, Momen Masjid University Town Peshawar.